rogerblanton/asset-share-commons/ui.apps/src/main/content/jcr_root/apps/demo-utils/instructions/adobe-asset-link/instructions.md

 ---

-### Changes from Adobe Asset Link 1.x to 2.x
+### Upgrading from previous version of Asset Link

-* `assetlink-settings.json` is no longer needed to specify the AEM Author instance.
-You can now specify AEM Authors instances in the Asset Link 2.x Extension panel directly, i.e. `http://localhost:4502`
-* You can setup multiple AEM Author connections in Asset Link, and toggle between them, in the CC App.
-* To demo, you still need to use the Extension Manager and `.zxp` file, however real customers deploy the Adobe Asset Link extension by configuring it to be included in the CC App their employees will download (via adminconsole.adobe.com)
+* Close all Adobe Creative Cloud applications (Photoshop, InDesign, etc.)
+* Remove any existing Adobe Asset Link `.zxp` file using the Anastasia Extension Manager
+    * Select the Creative Cloud app on left, and select Adobe Asset Link plugin on right, and tap Remove
+* Install the new `.zxp` file
+* Restart the Adobe Creative Cloud application(s)

 ---